 • The most important way to protect others and yourself from getting COVID-19 is by staying home and practicing social distancing when you have to go out.

-• The CDC has recommended that people wear cloth face coverings when they are in public places such as the grocery store where they will be around other people and it may be difficult to keep distance.
+• The CDC has recommended that people wear cloth face coverings when they are in public places such as the grocery store where they will be around other people and it may be difficult to keep a distance.

 • Face coverings are not needed for going outside by yourself to take a walk or work in your garden, etc.

-• Frequently touched surfaces include: phones, keyboards, toilets, faucets, sinks, tables, countertops, light switches, doorknobs, cabinet handles, etc.
+• Frequently touched surfaces include phones, keyboards, toilets, faucets, sinks, tables, countertops, light switches, doorknobs, cabinet handles, etc.

 • Most common EPA-registered household disinfectants will work.
 Use disinfectants appropriate for the surface.

-• Other options are to use diluted household bleach solutions if appropriate for the surface by mixing 5 tablespoons (1/3rd cup) bleach per gallon of water, or simply use soap and water or an alcohol solution with at least 70% alcohol.
-Follow manufacturer’s instructions for application and proper ventilation.
+• Other options are to use diluted household bleach solutions if appropriate for the surface by mixing 5 tablespoons (1/3rd cup) bleach per gallon of water or simply use soap and water or an alcohol solution with at least 70% alcohol.
+Follow the manufacturer’s instructions for application and proper ventilation.
 Never mix household bleach with ammonia or any other cleanser.

 • The virus is thought to spread mainly person-to-person through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 Therefore, it spreads between people who are in close contact with one another (about 6 feet) or by touching a surface or object where respiratory droplets have landed.
 Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms.